jonsuh/jonsuh.com/_posts/2015-05-26-august-connect.md

 ## Features and Usage

 The August Connect works like it’s designed to, and I haven’t encountered many issues with it.
-Since I’ve owned it (February 2015), I’ve only had to restart it once because August Smart Lock failed to properly connect to the August Connect.
+Since I’ve owned it (February 2015), I’ve only had to restart it once because August Smart Lock failed to properly connect to it.

 Locking, unlocking, and checking the status of August Smart Lock is pretty straight forward.
 You’ll notice a new icon labeled “Remote Connect” on the top right of the lock status screen.
 Toggle it on (highlighted teal) to tell August Smart Lock to connect via August Connect instead of Bluetooth.